Amefuri/ZSwiftKit/README.md

 ## Installation with CocoaPods

-BlinkingLabel is available through [CocoaPods](http://cocoapods.org).
+ZSwiftKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby